Lifecycle Segments

 Segments that are created inside Lifecycles are unique segments.
 What does that mean?

-You cannot select from previously created segments
+1. From inside the lifecycle, you cannot select from previously created segments

-You cannot re-use segments that you create in Lifecycles
+2. You cannot re-use segments that you create in Lifecycles

-It is not possible to find segments built in Lifecycles in segment resources
+3. It is not possible to find segments built in Lifecycles in segment resources

-The reason for this is to ensure that segment hygiene is kept clean and that no changes can be made to segments that are in use and that could have an affect on an active lifecycle.
+The reason for this is to ensure that segment hygiene is kept clean and that no changes can be made to segments that are in use and that could have an effect on an active lifecycle.

 Lifecycle segments are created in two ways;

-Firstly to define which players are eligible to enter the lifecycle.
+1. Firstly to define which players are eligible to enter the lifecycle.
 This is decided upon when a new lifecycle is created.

-The initial segment is then split into different smaller segments when splitting the audience.
+2. The initial segment is then split into different smaller segments when splitting the audience.
 This is defined when building the lifecycle.

-🖖 Split the Audience
+๐Ÿ–– Split the Audience

 Not Splitting the Audience